 Streamline Recordkeeping with FFL Software

 What’s the best way to ensure ATF compliance with gun show selling AND streamline transactions?
 Use FFL software!
 This has several key features that help you stay on top of things from a compliance standpoint while also making sales go smoother.
-FastBound, for instance, allows you to turn any computer, tablet, or smartphone into a fully compliant Form 4473 and features digital signature support and electronic storage.
+FastBound, for instance, allows you to turn any computer, tablet, or smartphone into a fully compliant Form 4473 with digital signatures and electronic storage, with no transaction fees or special hardware requirements.

 This makes for smooth, convenient transactions, and you don’t have to deal with heaps of paperwork that can get cluttered, lost, or stolen.
 All you need is a computer, tablet, or smartphone.
 Because all the information is digital, you spare yourself the frustration of trying to decipher poor handwriting and sift through piles of documents later on.